TheAdnan/kicin.io/README.md

-# kicin.io
+# kicin.io :rocket:
-Website made with Rocket
+Website in the making with [Rocket](https://github.com/SergioBenitez/Rocket). :rocket: